 It's also important to suppress inactive subscribers.
-Any subscribers that haven't been opened or clicked your emails in the past 6 months should be considered inactive and should be sent emails after you have established your sender reputation following a warm up plan.
+Any subscribers that haven't opened or clicked your emails in the past 6 months should be considered inactive and should be sent emails after you have established your sender reputation following a warm up plan.

 Follow the warm-up plan

 Let’s start by setting expectations.
 Warming your new IP address is going to take time.
 Plan on the process taking 30-45 days.
 Be prepared to send to fewer subscribers in the beginning.
 Trust us on this one.
-Following this plan will go a long way to ensuring your emails will make it to the inbox.
+Following the plan will go a long way to ensuring your emails will make it to the inbox.

 Week 1: Send to your best subscribers first.

 Review your list and pull out all of your subscribers who have clicked or opened in the last 30-90 days.
 We call these your engaged subscribers.
-Your first email campaign from a new IP address should only be sent to these subscribers.
-This effectively sends a message to the ISPs that you are new but you have a great network of subscribers.
+Your first email campaign from a new IP address should be sent to these subscribers.
+This helps send a message to the ISPs that you are a new sender (from WordFly), but you have a great network of subscribers.
 We suggest sending to your engaged subscribers for a minimum of one week before increasing your subscriber list further.

 Week 1-Week 6: Gradually build your list volumes.

 The key to building your reputation is consistency.
 This involves sending to consistent lists on consistent send days, using consistent From/Reply names and addresses.
 We put together two build-up plans that you can use as an example to help establish your warm up plan based on your organization's timeline.
 For illustration purposes, our examples are based on a total list size of 60,000 subscribers.
 Smaller organizations with fewer subscribers can use the percentages to determine how many subscribers to send to.
 Regardless of your organization size, the key is to gradually build up to your highest list volume.

 If you have 30-45 days, follow Plan 1 for the best results.